Anonymize-me/software-city-project/docs/weekly-reports/summer-extension-week-8.md

 - Scroll through the timeline, to see high-volatile areas
 - Firstly, it is necessary to keep in mind, that during the development process some components might get renamed, moved, deleted, or new components are created.
 This is visible by scrolling through the timeline.
-- Next, look for extreme "LOC" values in the timeline, and find the commits before and after the comment in which the "LOC" value has drastically changed.
+- Next, look for extreme "LOC" values in the timeline, and find the commits before and after the commit in which the "LOC" value has drastically changed.
 When those boundary commits have been found, further drill down, by having a look at the changes in the code, to see what has been changed.
-- Build overview by looking at the city:
+- Obtain bird-eye by looking at the city:
   - Identify high-volatile areas
   - Identify key components
   - Obtain feeling of the size of the components